-Some packages, including Stata after command regress, use G - 1 degrees of freedom for t-tests and F-tests based on cluster-robust standard errors.
-This choice emanates from the complex survey literature; see Bell and McCaffrey (2002) who note, however, that with normal errors this choice still tends to result in test over-rejection so the degrees of freedom should be even less than this.
+Some packages, including Stata after command regress, use G-1 degrees of freedom for t-tests and F-tests based on cluster-robust standard errors.
+This choice emanates from the complex survey literature; Bell and McCaffrey (2002) notes, however, that with normal errors this choice still tends to result in test overrejection so the degrees of freedom should be even less than this.

 Even the T(G-1) can make quite a difference.
-For example with G = 10 for a two-sided test at level 0.05 the critical value for T(9) is 2.262 rather than 1.960, and if w = 1.960 the p-value based on T(9) is 0.082 rather than 0.05.
-In Monte Carlo simulations by Cameron, Gelbach, and Miller (2008) this choice works reasonably well, and at a minimum one should use the T(G-1) distribution rather than the standard normal.
+For example, with G=10 for a two-sided test at level 0.05, the critical value for T(9) is 2.262 rather than 1.960, and if w=1.960, the p-value based on T(9) is 0.082 rather than 0.05.
+In Monte Carlo simulations by Cameron, Gelbach, and Miller (2008), this choice works reasonably well, and at a minimum one should use the T(G-1) distribution rather than the standard normal.

-For models that include L regressors that are invariant within cluster, Donald and Lang (2007) provide a rationale for using the T(G-L) distribution.
-If clusters are balanced and all regressors are invariant within cluster then the OLS estimator in the model $y{ig} = \mathbf{x}'g \boldsymbol{\beta} + u{ig}$ is equivalent to OLS estimation in the grouped model $\bar{y}g = \mathbf{x}'g \boldsymbol{\beta} + \bar{u}g$.
-If \bar{u}g is i.i.d. normally distributed then the Wald statistic is T(G-L) distributed, where $\widehat{V}[\widehat{\boldsymbol{\beta}}] = s^2 (\mathbf{X}' \mathbf{X})^{-1}$ and $s^2 = (G-L)^{-1} \sum_g \widehat{u}g^2$.
-Note that \bar{u}g is i.i.d. normal in the random effects model if the error components are i.i.d. normal.
-Usually if there is a time-invariant regressor there is only one, in addition to the intercept, in which case L = 2.
+For models that include L regressors that are invariant within cluster, Donald and Lang (2007) provides a rationale for using the T(G-L) distribution.
+If clusters are balanced and all regressors are invariant within cluster, then the OLS estimator in the model

+$y{ig} = x_g' \beta + u{ig}$ is equivalent to OLS estimation in the grouped model $\overline{y}g = x_g' \beta + \overline{u}g$.
+If \overline{u}g is iid normally distributed, then the Wald statistic is T(G - L) distributed, where $\hat{V}[\hat{\beta}] = s^2 (X'X)^{-1}$ and $s^2 = (G - L)^{-1} \Sigma_g \widehat{u}g^2$.
+Note that \overline{u}g is iid normal in the random effects model if the error components are iid normal.
+Usually, if there is a time-invariant regressor there is only one in addition to the intercept, in which case L = 2.

-Donald and Lang extend this approach to inference on β in a model that additionally includes regressors \mathbf{z}{ig} that vary within clusters, and allow for unbalanced clusters, leading to G - L for the RE estimator.
+Donald and Lang extends this approach to inference on β in a model that additionally includes regressors z{ig} that vary within clusters and allow for unbalanced clusters, leading to G-L for the RE estimator.
 Wooldridge (2006) presents an expansive exposition of the Donald and Lang approach.
-He also proposes an alternative approach based on minimum distance estimation.
+It also proposes an alternative approach based on minimum distance estimation.
 See Wooldridge (2006) and, for a summary, Cameron and Miller (2011).

-VID.2.
-Data-determined Degrees of Freedom
+2. Data-determined degrees of freedom

-For testing the difference between two means of normally and independently distributed populations with different variances the t test is not exactly T distributed - this is known as the Behrens-Fisher problem.
-Satterthwaite (1946) proposed an approximation that was extended to regression with clustered errors by Bell and McCaffrey (2002) and developed further by Imbens and Kolesar (2012).
+For testing the difference between two means of normally and independently distributed populations with different variances, the t test is not exactly T distributed.
+This is known as the Behrens-Fisher problem.
+Satterthwaite (1946) proposed an approximation that was extended to regression with clustered errors in Bell and McCaffrey (2002) and developed further in Imbens and Kolesar (2012).